-808. (Effect of preferential right for preservation of immovable against third party)

-(1) The effect of a preferential right for preservation of an immovable may not be asserted against a third party unless it is registered immediately after the act of preservation has been completed.
+- 811. (Effect of preferential right for preservation of immovable against third party) - (1) The effect of a preferential right for preservation of an immovable may not be asserted against a third party unless it is registered immediately after the act of preservation has been completed.

+14 The term 'specific security right' refers to a preferential right over a specific immovable, pledge, hypothec or security right by way of transfer of title.
-(2) The amount of increase in the value of the immovable arising from preservation shall be determined by an expert for appraisal appointed by the court at the time of participation in the distribution is sought.

-809. (Effect of preferential right for work on immovable against third party)

-(1) The effect of a preferential right for work on an immovable may not be asserted against a third party unless the right is registered immediately after the work has been completed.

-(2) The amount of increase in the value of the immovable arising from the work performed shall be determined by an expert appointed by the court at the time participation in the distribution is sought.

-810. (Relationship between hypothec and preferential right for preservation of an immovable or work on an immovable)
+- (2) The amount of increase in the value of the immovable arising from preservation shall be determined by an expert for appraisal appointed by the court at the time of participation in the distribution is sought. - 812.
+(Effect of preferential right for work on immovable against third party) - (1) The effect of a preferential right for work on an immovable may not be asserted against a third party unless the right is registered immediately after the work has been completed. - (2) The amount of increase in the value of the immovable arising from the work performed shall be determined by an expert appointed by the court at the time participation in the distribution is sought. - 813.
+(Relationship between hypothec and preferential right for preservation of an immovable or work on an immovable)

-A preferential right registered in accordance with Articles 808 (Effect of preferential right for preservation of immovable against third party) and 809 (Effect of preferential right for work on immovable against third party) may be exercised in preference to a hypothec.
+A preferential right registered in accordance with Articles 811 (Effect of preferential right for preservation of immovable against third party) and 812 (Effect of preferential right for work on immovable against third party) may be exercised in preference to a hypothec.

-811. (Effect of preferential right for sale of immovable against third party)
+814. (Effect of preferential right for sale of immovable against third party)